Cuban high-crested toad

 The Cuban high-crested toad (Peltophryne gundlachi), or Gundlach's Caribbean toad, is a species of toad in the family Bufonidae that is endemic to Cuba.

+The specific name gundlachi honors Juan Gundlach, a Cuban zoologist.

+Distribution and habitat

 It is found plains in all provinces as well as Isla de la Juventud and the Sabana-Camagüey Archipelago.
-The specific name gundlachi honors Johannes Christoph Gundlach, a German zoologist.
 Its natural habitats are primarily forests but also xeric and mesic grasslands.
 It is an explosive breeder of rain-flooded pools.

+Conservation

 It is threatened by habitat loss and degradation caused by agriculture, and by agricultural pollution.
 Its habitat is also threatened by the invasive tree Dichrostachys cinerea.